elastic/kibana/x-pack/plugins/task_manager/server/MONITORING.md

                         "Failed": 0
                     }
                 },
-                /* on average, the tasks in this deployment run 1.7s after their scheduled time */ "drift": {
+                /* on average, 50% of the tasks in this deployment run at most 1.7s after their scheduled time */ "drift": {
-                    "mean": 1720,
+                    "p50": 1720,
-                    "median": 2276
+                    "p90": 2274,
+                    "p95": 2574,
+                    "p99": 3221
+                },
+                /* on average, 50% of the tasks polling cycles in this deployment result at most in 25% of workers being in use.
+                    We track this in percentages rather than absolute count as max_workers can change over time in response to changing circumstance. */
+                "load": {
+                    "p50": 25,
+                    "p90": 80,
+                    "p95": 100,
+                    "p99": 100
                 },
                 "execution": {
                     "duration": {